Sanayaarya/TA-JS-methods-TJaaad/block-BJaada/code/string-methods.md

 Only if you are done with step 1 you should go ahead.

 1. Practice it by yourself in console (4-5 times to understand)
-2. Data types of parameters
+2. Data types of parameters  Ans-- anything
-3. Return value type
+3. Return value type  Ans --
 4. Write three examples

+let name = "sanaya"
+name.charAt(3)
+'a'

+name.trim()
+'sanaya'

+name.trimStart()
+'sanaya    '

+name.trimEnd()
+'   sanaya'

 5. In your own words and one sentence explain what this method does.

 Example: